stayintarkov/SIT.Launcher.Classic/README.md

 ﻿# Summary

-This Launcher is designed to work with the SIT Tarkov Server
+This Launcher is designed to work with the [SPT-AKI Bleeding Edge Server](https://dev.sp-tarkov.com/SPT-AKI/Server)

+## SPT-AKI
+You can learn about SPT-Aki [here](https://www.sp-tarkov.com/).

 # Disclaimer